mostly1/monitoring_plugins/README.md

 **Plugins in this folder:**

-- **check_cleversafe.py** = Python plugin that uses cleversafe's internal API to check cluster health and stastical data. use "--help" for info about functionality
+- **check_cleversafe.py** = Python plugin that uses cleversafe's internal API to check cluster health and staticstical data. use "--help" for info about functionality

 - **check_cleversafe.sh** = Original plugin.
 Needs to have "get_parsed_info.sh" installed on controler to work. (only use if monitoring server cannot talk directly to other storage nodes).
 Uses ssh keys to connect securely.
 Make sure you have a key called nagios_key on all servers.